Spruce Mountain Inn

 For decades Spruce Mountain Inn has understood the importance of group work and a structured schedule for our residents.
 This is why we have a longstanding requirement that residents be willing to commit to a minimum of 30 hours of scheduled programming.
 The 30 hours of programming center on these six key areas: group therapy, individual therapy, family therapy, school/work, healthy living, and independent living skills.

 Our small campus gives us the advantage of fostering community and getting to know the needs of each of our residents.
 Because therapists carry small caseloads, they get to know residents as individuals, becoming familiar with their worries and fears, strengths and potential.
-Therapists are able to observe residents in their day-to-day living and take advantage of key moments to engage them therapeutically in, and out of the therapy office.
-At Spruce Mountain Inn, we know that therapeutic rapport is a key component in creating lasting change.

 One of the program’s standout features is its incorporation of Vermont’s natural beauty into the change process.
 By providing opportunities for outdoor activities like hiking, skiing, cycling, canoeing, and swimming, Spruce Mountain Inn not only encourages physical wellness but also fosters a deep connection with nature—a therapeutic element that can be profoundly transformative.